Homemade Macaroni and Cheese is the ultimate in comfort food, and this recipe does not disappoint!

 I know this, because that is my life most nights at about 6 pm, and this homemade mac and cheese rivals anything out of a blue box.
 It’s also a great way to use up some leftover cheese if you have any laying around!

 If you make a point to start boiling the noodles and then starting the sauce, there’s a good chance you’ll have everything ready at the same time.
 And since the sauce clocks in at just under 15 minutes, that means there’s only a quarter of an hour standing between you and the creamiest, dreamiest, cheesiest mac and cheese ever.

 Want to sneak some healthy stuff in there?
-I’ll often toss my super creamy macaroni and cheese with wilted spinach, or peas, or chopped asparagus.
+I’ll often toss my super creamy homemade macaroni and cheese with wilted spinach, or peas, or chopped asparagus.
 My picky toddler painstakingly removes every single shred of “green”, but at least I know I’ve done what I can to pretend she’ll willingly eat vegetables.

-- 6 tablespoons unsalted butter
+- 6 tablespoons butter

-- 2 cups whole or 2% milk
+- 2 cups whole milk

 - 8 ounces shredded mozzarella